 Read more about Honor here

-Honor joined as CEO in February 2016.
-She was previously CEO for 6 years at Charity the Aldridge Foundation where she helped establish 12 state schools in some of the most deprived parts of England – all with a focus on entrepreneurship and employability.
+Honor joined British Exploring Society as CEO in February 2016.
+She was previously CEO for 6 years at the Aldridge Foundation where she helped establish 12 state schools in some of the most deprived parts of England.
+This is when she had her first opportunity to take part in, and see the positive impact of, challenging overseas adventures with young people.

 Read more about Caroline here